What is EUMEPS?

 Yes.
-EPS is 100% recyclable.
-It is recycled worldwide and on every inhabited continent.
+EPS is 100% recyclable and is recycled worldwide.
 EPS is an environment friendly plastic, easy to identify and worth collecting.
 There are many different ways to recycle EPS, such as mechanical recycling, dissolution and chemical recycling.

 EUMEPS has pledged to bring EPS recycling rates to 46% in 2025, and is an active participant in the Circular Plastic Alliance which aims to boost the market in recycled plastic to 10 million tonnes by 2025.

 What are the disposal options for EPS waste?